spiegelin/python-threads-vs-processes/README.md

 - Some NumPy operations (releases GIL internally)

 This is why multithreading works well for I/O-bound tasks.

-### Summary
-The GIL exists because:
-1. It protects Python's memory management from race conditions
-2. It simplifies C extension development
-3. It was a pragmatic choice when Python was created

-The cost: CPU-bound Python code can't use multiple cores effectively with threads, which is why multiprocessing is preferred for CPU-bound work.

-The GIL is a compromise: it simplifies the implementation and prevents many bugs, but limits parallelism for CPU-bound code.

 ## What is the `if __name__ == "__main__":`?